-Luna, the big dog, came into our lives in the spring of 2021.
-I’m not a dog person, but Holly Ann’s son picked Luna (an Alaskan Malamute) so I became a dog grandpa.
-I don’t know much about training dogs, but Holly Ann and Joseph stepped up.
+Luna the Big Dog™ came into our lives in the spring of 2021.
+I’m not a dog person, but HA’s son picked Luna (an Alaskan Malamute) so I became a dog grandpa.
+I don’t know much about training dogs, but HA and her son stepped up.
 Luna seems to be a pretty smart dog, and I think she knows quite a few dog tricks like shaking hands and lying down and such.

 I, on the other hand, only know “sit,” “stay,” and “okay.”